Heather Dawn Thompson

 Heather Dawn Thompson has been named one of the Best Lawyers in America every year for the last ten years.

-Heather is nationally recognized for her expertise in tribal owned businesses and the legal, tax, financial, and structuring benefits of conducting business with Tribal governments and Tribal corporations.
-She is a national leader in tribal economic development and received the prestigious Bush Fellowship to focus on Tribal Finance, sustainable enterprises, and Native American food sovereignty.
+Heather Dawn is nationally recognized for her expertise in tribal owned businesses and the legal, tax, financial, and structuring benefits of partnering with Tribal governments and Tribal corporations.

-Previously, Heather was an Assistant U.S. Attorney in South Dakota's Indian Country Section, primarily covering violent crimes.
-Heather is widely recognized for her work as the Director of Government Affairs for the National Congress of American Indians (NCAI), the nation’s oldest and largest inter-tribal organization.
+Previously, Heather Dawn was an Assistant U.S. Attorney in South Dakota's Indian Country Section, primarily covering violent crimes.
+She is widely recognized for her work as the Director of Government Affairs for the National Congress of American Indians (NCAI), the nation’s oldest and largest inter-tribal organization.

-Heather is the Past President of both the South Dakota Indian Country Bar Association and the National Native American Bar Association.
-Heather is an enrolled member of the Cheyenne River Sioux Tribe.
+Heather Dawn is the Past President of both the South Dakota Indian Country Bar Association and the National Native American Bar Association (NNABA), and is an enrolled member of the Cheyenne River Sioux Tribe.

 Public Speaking